 David invites us even unto our castle gates, even nudges them open for us, sometimes, if we are listening closely to his words.
 And he leaves us there, to decide if we want to pass through, go forth, or not.
 And in this way he serves a great human cause, for which I am hugely and deeply grateful.

-Maybe that is his essential contribution and his own soul’s journey this lifetime.
-I have, for lack of a better description, always felt a fair bit of ego in the way Whyte writes but, setting that aside, I do think he helps us cultivate awareness in ways we might otherwise not have found.
+It seems this is David’s essential contribution and his own soul’s journey this lifetime.
+He helps us cultivate awareness in ways we might otherwise not have found.
 Maybe he takes us just as far as he can see and feel, which is a fair bit more than most, I think.

-Yes, much further than most.
-And, perhaps only because I seek the company of such as he, I want him to let his own words carry him far enough beyond all our castle walls, through his writings, to be able to look back and actually begin to grok all this world’s incredible heaviness and contracted and defended nature, now made unavoidably apparent, in contrast to the incredible spaciousness he has begun to enter into.
+Perhaps, even if only because I seek the company of such as he, I want him to let his own words carry him far enough beyond all our castle walls, through his writings, to be able to look back and actually begin to grok all this world’s incredible heaviness and its contracted and defended nature in the beliefs of separation, now made unavoidably apparent, in contrast to the incredible spaciousness he has begun to enter into.

-In the midst of this disappearance of all we have believed we are, the wilderness itself will actually begin to use our words, activities, movements and ways of expressing, to speak to something deeper that is each of us, and also all of us.
-This is what we have come here into these lives to hear, to see, and to finally and fully recognize as what we also are.
+In the midst of this disappearance of all we believed we were, the wilderness itself will actually begin to use our activities, movements, words, and ways of expressing, to speak to and from something deeper that is each of us and also all of us.
+This is what we have come here into these lives to hear, to see, to share, and to finally and fully recognize as being what we also are.

-Real freedom, which terrifies every one of us at least for a while, is that going forth.
+Real freedom, which terrifies every one of us at least for a while, IS that going forth into emptiness.
 Some of David’s writings and readings speak a little of this disappearance of all we believe we are, and call us into an actual passage through and beyond our seeming worlds of separation.
 His writings do pierce through, in so many beautiful ways.

-But words like his need also to show us and accompany us beyond, to where all our separately believed and conflicted worlds can begin to fall away of their own, and allow what has always been here, slowly or rapidly as grace will have it, reveal itself for what it truly is and we also are.
+But words like his need also to show us, as well as accompany us beyond, to where all our separately believed and conflicted worlds will begin to fall away of their own, allowing what has always been, slowly or rapidly as grace will have it, to reveal itself for what it truly is and we also are.

 Anger is merely the illusion of separation asserting itself more and more, continually pulling itself back up by its own bootstraps, so to speak, an illusion that believes it is real.
-Beneath anger is fear, fear of what we truly are, have never not been.
-Bingo!
-But we have forgotten, which engenders more fear.
+Beneath anger is fear, fear of what we truly are and have never not been.

 Anger, fear and ego, all the same illusion, divided upon itself, so as to convince itself it exists.

-In this writing you’ve shared David seems to attempt to invent all this away, by bringing anger together with compassion and care, a kind of conflation that misses a larger dimension beyond all our words, an infinitely larger dimension in which all, including what seems to appear as anger and fear, actually do co-exist.
+In his rendered excerpt above, David seems to attempt to invent all this away, by bringing anger together with compassion and care, a kind of conflation that misses a larger dimension beyond all our words, an infinitely larger dimension in which all, including what seems to appear as anger and fear, actually do co-exist.

-What David is saying in this passage is not wrong, it simply falls short, for me, makes anger acceptable, respectable in a relative sense, relative to the now “different” anger and aggression of less erudite and self aware “others.”
-I think you have a very sage point here.
+What David is saying in this passage is not wrong, it simply falls short, for me, makes anger acceptable, respectable in a relative sense, a “refined” anger, relative to the now “different” anger and aggression of less erudite and self aware “others.”

 Writing that supports and extends our meta beliefs in separation, no matter how deep, profound and beautiful, and maybe even especially when it is deep, profound and beautiful, is not helpful in our world today.

-To paraphrase Liz Greene, I believe instead we must begin to transform all wrath, all anger, into courage, rediscover our own true wildness, and step into the wilderness, together.
+To paraphrase Liz Greene, I believe instead we must begin to transform all wrath, all anger, into courage, rediscover our own true wildness, and step out into the wilderness, alone, and yet together.